 Lorazepam is used to treat anxiety disorders.

 Lorazepam may be habit-forming and should be used only by the person it was prescribed for.
-Lorazepam should never be shared with another person, especially someone who has a history of drug abuse or addiction.
+Misuse of habit-forming medicine can cause addiction, overdose, or death.
+This medicine should never be shared with another person, especially someone who has a history of drug abuse or addiction.
 Keep the medication in a secure place where others cannot get to it.

 kidney or liver disease;